Workiva/built_redux/README.md

 );

-// You can use stream.listen() to update the UI in response to state changes.
+// You can use stream.listen() to update the UI in response to state changes. store.stream.listen((_) => print(store.state.count));
-// Normally you'd use a view binding library (e.g. [flutter_built_redux]) rather than stream.listen() directly.
-// However it can also be handy to persist the current state in the localStorage. store.stream.listen((_) => print(store.state.count));

 // The only way to mutate the internal state is to dispatch an action.